nazdridoy/unsplash-workers-api/README.md

 - Fast random image delivery with intelligent caching
 - Parameter-specific cache system for different use cases
 - Support for collections, orientations, and Photo of the Day
+- API key management for custom collections to protect rate limits
 - Dynamic image resizing and formatting options
 - Built-in download tracking compatible with Unsplash attribution
 - Circuit breaker pattern to handle API failures gracefully